 For more information on food allergies and intolerances and how they could affect a breastfed baby see Milk Allergy in Babies and the book Breastfeeding Works!
 Even With Allergies by Robyn Noble (2015).

-If your baby has more difficulty turning his head to one side than to the other, or holds his head to one side and prefers feeding in certain breastfeeding positions, he may have torticollis i.e. one of the muscles in the neck is very tight on one side3.
-This may have been caused by your baby’s positioning in the womb or after a traumatic birth and can be diagnosed by your health care professional.
+If your baby has more difficulty turning his head to one side than to the other, or holds his head to one side and prefers feeding in certain breastfeeding positions, he may have torticollis.
+Torticollis is when one of the muscles in the neck is very tight on one side4 This may have been caused by your baby’s positioning in the womb or after a traumatic birth and can be diagnosed by your health care professional.
+Babies with torticollis may have difficulty with attaching to the breast (latching) and sucking.
+Careful positioning can help to find a comfortable breastfeeding position for baby and physical therapy can be helpful.
+5

 Tongue exercises for high muscle tone?